Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Formulation and Methodology

 \subsection{The Upper-level Problem (ULP) Formulation}

-In the ULP, the BESS owner with several battery storage units at different buses maximizes its revenue from the real-time energy, spinning reserve, and pay as performance regulation markets while considering its operating limits and battery degradation cost.
-Equations (U1)-(U20) represent the ULP.
+In the ULP shown below, the BESS owner with several battery units at different buses maximizes its revenue from real-time energy, spinning reserve, and frequency regulation markets while considering its operating limits and degradation cost.

-The objective function, decision variables, and BESS operating constraints of the ULP are described below.